 Even with such heavy support for legalization, even the slightest cannabis-related offense in Kansas can result in a blighted criminal record for life.
 In addition, studies carried out across United States have confirmed that harsh penalties for possession of pot and use have no impact whatsoever on overall consumption rates.

 Unfortunately, a separate state law banning tetrahydrocannabinols (THC) remains in effect, meaning that the only ‘medical cannabis products’ permitted in the states are those with a THC content of 0.3% or less.
 These CBD and hemp products already being available across much of the world without prescription, due to their absence of psychoactive properties.
+So buying high THC seeds is not the case here.

 The problem being that in the absence of THC, the effectiveness of these products may be the diminished or eliminated entirely for many patients.
 THC is an important compound in various types of medical marijuana and related products, which can render the treatment ineffective when removed from the equation.